-- Clothing is to be neat, clean, safe and non-distractive.
+2. Clothing, hair, and accessories are to be neat, clean, safe, non-revealing, and non-distractive.

-A. Clothing, jewelry and/or accessories, which may provoke others to acts of violence, may be disruptive to the educational environment, or may be used as weapons, including but not limited to professional sports attire, gloves, hair nets, shoestrings, wristbands, belts, belt buckles, sharp ended piercing/jewelry, chains and any gang-identified or unsafe items are prohibited.
+Clothing, jewelry and/or accessories, which may provoke others to acts of violence, may be disruptive to the educational environment, or may be used as weapons, including but not limited to gloves, hair nets, wristbands, belts, belt buckles, sharp ended piercing/jewelry, chains and any gang-identified or unsafe items are prohibited.

 D. Footwear must be worn at all times.
 Students must wear footwear that is safe and appropriate for the learning environment.
 Middle school and elementary school students must wear shoes that have a back or strap on the heel and have a platform of no more than 1 1/2 inches.
 Open toed sandals, slippers and steel toed footwear are prohibited.

-E. Oversized clothing, including oversized white T-shirts with creased sleeves, or creased down the front and oversized and/or sagged pants are prohibited.
+E. Oversized clothing, including oversized white T-shirts with creased sleeves, large shirts with cut out arm holes or creased down the front and oversized and/or sagged pants are prohibited.
 Pants must fit and be worn at the waist without requiring alteration.